How To Become A Student Firefighter

 - Complete financial aid paperwork and be pre-approved for financial aid, if needed;

-- Complete an application for student firefighter employment;
+- Complete a University Fire Department (UFD) application for student firefighter employment;

 - Pass the Candidate Physical Ability Test (CPAT).

 The Candidate Profile collects basic information about you, your interests, and your ambitions.
 We use it to make sure we have your contact information and to start discussing your educational and career plans with you.
-Eventually we will use the information you provide along with your application package to evaluate your application.
-We encourage all potential applicants to complete this even if they aren’t sure they are ready to apply
+Eventually, we will use your profile information additional to your employment application package to evaluate your application.
+We encourage all potential applicants to complete this even if they aren’t sure they are ready to apply.

-2. Apply for admission to and enroll as a student at the University of Alaska Fairbanks.
+2. Apply for admission and enroll as a student at the University of Alaska Fairbanks.

 To work at the University Fire Department, you will need to be accepted and enrolled as a full-time student.
-You can apply for admission here.
-For more information about UAF’s fire science, paramedic, and emergency management degrees, click on each program or visit our web site at www.uaf.edu/fire.
+You can enroll for UAF student admission here.
+For more information about UAF’s fire science, paramedic, and emergency management degrees, click on each program.

 3. Complete financial aid paperwork and be pre-approved for financial aid, if needed.